AEONCommunity/aeoncommunity.github.io/How-Tos/CPUmineOnUbuntu/MineCPUonUbuntu.md

 <img src="prep2.PNG">

 <p>From the 4 lines of output above, we can see that a new
-directory was created inside our App directory, called “<b>xmrig-2.8.3</b>”.
+directory was created inside our App directory, called â€œ<b>xmrig-2.8.3</b>â€.
 All of the provided files now exist within that sub-directory.</p>

 <p>To validate that everything looks right, you can use the
-“cd” command to change to the new directory, and the “ls” command to list all the files in that directory.
+â€œcdâ€ command to change to the new directory, and the â€œlsâ€ command to list all the files in that directory.
 This is shown in the below picture:</p>

 <img src="prep3.PNG">

-<p>Notice the 3 files listed below the “ls” command.
+<p>Notice the 3 files listed below the â€œlsâ€ command.
 The <b>config.json</b> file allows us to configure the mining application to run as we desire and connect to the correct mining pool.
 The <b>xmrig</b> file is the binary application that we will run from the command line from within this directory.</p>
 <p>&nbsp; </p>

 <h1>Configure XMRig</h1>